Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 Smaller but growing aftermarket upgrade segment

-When comparing Transits to Sprinters, one noticeable drawback is the limited options available for upgrading interior and exterior colors and materials.
-While Sprinters provide an array of customization options, Transits tend to lag behind.
-However, it's worth noting that there is still a decent market for aftermarket accessories, including Transit roof racks, to personalize your van.
+When comparing Transits to Sprinters one noticeable drawback is the limited options for interior and exterior colors and materials.
+Sprinters have more customization options while Transits lag behind.
+However it’s worth noting that there is still a market for aftermarket accessories including Transit roof racks to personalize your van.

-Used AWD Ford Transits are hard to come by
+Used AWD Ford Transits are hard to find

-Used AWD Transits are also more difficult to come across.
-Ford only introduced the AWD option in 2020, a feature that Sprinter has boasted for many years.
-If you're aiming for a used AWD Transit, it may take a bit more searching and patience.
+Used AWD Transits are also harder to come by.
+Ford only introduced the AWD option in 2020, a feature Sprinter has had for many years (4x4 but now AWD).
+If you’re looking for a used AWD Transit it may take a bit more searching and patience.

-Finally, it's important to note that Transits are typically less fuel-efficient than Sprinters.
-While Sprinters are renowned for their impressive fuel economy, Transits may not fare as well in this regard, even with the Ecoboost.
-If fuel efficiency is a crucial factor for you, it's worth bearing this in mind if you don't mind going the Diesel route.
+Finally, note that Transits are less fuel efficient than Sprinters.
+Sprinters are known for their great fuel economy and Transits don’t quite match that even with the Ecoboost.
+If fuel efficiency is a big deal for you and you don’t mind going diesel then this is something to keep in mind.

 Ford Transit Van Conversion Pros:

-• Ford Transits have the tallest roofs available in a factory van.
-So if you're tall, this choice may be a no-brainer for your van conversion.
-Even if you're not tall, that little extra space might make a world of difference to you!
+Ford Transits have the tallest roofs available in a factory van.
+So if you’re tall this may be a no brainer for your van conversion.
+Even if you’re not tall that little extra space might make a big difference to you!

-• The Eco-boost engine is awesome, they have a lot of power and are fantastic on fuel getting similar MPG to that of the 6-cylinder diesel Sprinter.
+The Eco-boost engine is awesome, they have a lot of power and are great on fuel getting similar MPG to the 6-cylinder diesel Sprinter.

-• As of 2020, Ford has an AWD option, so you are no longer limited to the Sprinter van for 4x4/AWD van conversion options.
+As of 2020 Ford has an AWD option so you’re no longer limited to the Sprinter van for 4x4/AWD van conversion options.

-• The new Ford Transit Trail is geared towards custom camper van conversions.
-It has quite a few options geared towards van builders and custom vans in general, saving the consumer money from adding aftermarket suspension, and side steps, for example.
+The new Ford Transit Trail is geared towards custom camper van conversions.
+It has quite a few options for van builders and custom vans in general, saving the consumer from adding aftermarket suspension and side steps for example.

 Ford Transit Van Conversion Cons:

-• With the long body van chassis, they have a long rear end overhang (having the shortest wheelbase in the longer options available between the three competitors) so the rear end can scrape coming out of driveways or be a hindrance when going off the beaten path.
-It's highly recommended to get a levelling kit or suspension upgrade.
+On the other hand with the long body van chassis they have a long rear end overhang (shortest wheelbase in the longer options between the three competitors) so the rear end can scrape coming out of driveways or be a hindrance when going off the beaten path.
+It’s highly recommended to get a levelling kit or suspension upgrade.

-• The wheel wells are small so it makes adding aftermarket van conversion accessories and wheels a bit more challenging, but doable.
+The wheel wells are small so adding aftermarket van conversion accessories and wheels is more challenging but doable.

 Ford Transit wheelbase options: